 Q4 – How will I know I have definitely registered my child for instrumental lessons?

-A – You will receive an invoice directly from our instrumental teachers which will will confirm that they are included in their plans for next term's lessons.
+A – You will receive an invoice directly from our peripatetic teachers which will will confirm that they are included in their plans for next term's lessons.

 Q5 – How will you inform me of my child’s progress in lessons?

-A – This is answered at the bottom of our music tuition page where instrumental teachers will produce their own practice log for your child.
+A – This is answered at the bottom of our music tuition page where peripatetic teachers will communicate this through the means they consider most suitable.

 Q6 – How will my child’s learning / medical / emotional needs be supported in instrumental lessons?